MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analytics/configuration/index.md

 The Analytics runtime web application must be restarted for any changes in these properties to take effect.
 It is not necessary to restart the entire application server.

-To set a JNDI property on WebSphere® Application Server Liberty, add a tag to the **server.xml** file as follows.
+To set a JNDI property on WebSphere  Application Server Liberty, add a tag to the **server.xml** file as follows.

 ```xml
 <jndiEntry jndiName="{PROPERTY NAME}" value="{PROPERTY VALUE}}" />